AjayKumar-MSFT/Azure-handyresources-blog/README.md

 **14) Azure Videos:** Join the talk and demo from with the engineers who build the services that power Microsoft Azure as they demo capabilities:

 https://azure.microsoft.com/resources/videos/azure-friday/

+# Pricing and Billing
+# Tutorials and Samples
+# Help and Support
+# Optimize and Improve
+# Stay Informed

 # Support, Troubleshooting and Updates#